cpchalk/gpcheckx/README.md

 and hyperbolicity of the groups 3572 and h93 within a matter of hours rather than days or even weeks!

-These are defined by text files 3572, h93 containing
+These groups are defined by text files 3572, h93 containing

 _RWS := rec(
   isRWS := true,